Quasirandom Load Balancing: Introduction

 \section{Introduction}

-Load balancing is an important requisite for the efficient utilization of computational resources in parallel and distributed systems.
-The aim is to reallocate the load such that at the end each node has approximately the same load.
-Load balancing problems have various applications, \emph{e.g.}, for scheduling~\citep{Surana06}, routing~\citep{Cyb89}, and numerical computation~\citep{Zhanga09,Williams91}.
+Load balancing is a requisite for the efficient utilization of computational resources in parallel and distributed systems.
+The aim is to reallocate the load such that afterward, each node has approximately the same load.
+Load balancing problems have various applications, e.g., for scheduling~\citep{Surana06}, routing~\citep{Cyb89}, and numerical computation~\citep{Zhanga09,Williams91}.

 Typically, load balancing algorithms iteratively exchange load along edges of an undirected connected graph.
 In the natural \emph{diffusion paradigm}, an arbitrary amount of load can be sent along each edge at each step~\cite{RSW98,MuthukrishnanGS98}.
 For the \emph{idealized} case of divisible load, a popular diffusion algorithm is the first-order-scheme by \citet{SubramanianScherson94} whose convergence rate is fairly well captured in terms of the spectral gap~\citep{Lovasz93random}.